-McCoid, a Republican, was the representative for Iowa's 1st congressional district from 1883 to 1885.
+McCoid was the representative for Iowa’s 1st congressional district and was a Republican.
+He served from 1883 to 1885.

 From Mar 1879 to Mar 1885, McCoid missed 329 of 1,122 roll call votes, which is 29.3%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.